eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Introduction

-Nonetheless, there is still a lack of sufficiently diverse and well-labelled datasets to facilitate model training.
-Generating real-world data is both expensive and time-consuming, often requiring specialized equipment to obtain corresponding ground truth data as an alternative to the tedious process of manual annotations by human experts.
-For instance, datasets such as MVSEC \citep{mvsecZhu18} and DSEC \citep{dsecGehrig21}, utilize 3D LiDARs to create a 3D map of the environment.
-This reconstructed environment is then projected onto the \gls*{ebc} sensor to generate a dense optical flow for use as ground truth during training.
-However, the resulting optical flow includes some inaccuracies due to clock synchronization issues and often tends to miss information, failing to fully represent the event sequences captured by the sensor.
-As such, these real-world datasets may not be ideal for model training or evaluation, which stresses the need for a synthetic alternative.
-In fact, due to the nature of \glspl*{ebc}, synthetic event-based data may translate well to real-world data.
+In fact, due to the nature of \glspl*{ebc}, synthetic event-based data can translate well to real-world data.
 The features extracted from synthetic frame-based camera datasets often exhibit obvious differences from the features extracted from real-world data.
-These differences typically arise from distinct lighting conditions, camera noise, and environmental complexity in real-world settings which are challenging to replicate accurately in synthetic data.
+These differences typically arise from distinct lighting conditions, camera noise, and environmental complexity in real-world settings, which are challenging to replicate accurately in synthetic data.
 Such variations can lead to shifts in pixel intensities, colour distribution and texture details, resulting in significant differences between the features extracted from synthetic and real-world images.
-In contrast, \glspl*{ebc} only trigger events when detecting brightness changes, producing an image of events that only has 2 values: a positive or a negative polarity.
-As such, unlike frame-based images that rely on a static grid of pixels with values typically ranging between 0 and 255, the output of \glspl*{ebc} is simpler, leaving more room for error when transitioning from simulation.
+In contrast, \glspl*{ebc} only trigger events when detecting brightness changes, producing an event representation that only has two values: a positive or a negative polarity.
+As such, unlike frame-based images that rely on a static grid of pixels with values typically ranging between 0 and 255, the output of \glspl*{ebc} is simpler, allowing for greater tolerance to domain differences when transitioning from simulation.